 In response to the recent call for a more intersectionallyaware field of human-computer interaction (HCI), we explored how to operationalize intersectionality for technology design in HCI.
 Drawing on the work of Rita Kaur Dhamoon, we develop a lens of intesectionality and used it to analyze data collected from a multi-sited ethnographic study of seven low-resource learning environments in the Indian states of Maharashtra, Tamil Nadu, and West Bengal.
 This work expands the scope of Intersectional HCI from a focus on categories of differentiation to an emphasis on unpacking both the penalties and privileges lying in differnet intersections when conducting research in underserved contexts.
 Further, we propose situated comparisons as a methodology to illuminate possibilities and identify limiations across intersectionally diverse environments.

 The Ecuador 2016 earthquake drove citizens to self-organize as volunteers and become informal managers of humanitarian logistics.
 They made massive use of digital technologies to support their relief work.
-In this situated study, we use the lense of care to analyze 30 interviews with informal volunteers and uncover vulnerabilities in the way technology mediate informal humanatarian logistic practices.
+In this situated study, we used the lense of care to analyze 30 interviews with informal volunteers and uncover vulnerabilities in the way technology mediate informal humanatarian logistic practices.

 Software design is an inherently collaborative and argumentative activity that demands designers to successfully present ideas to peers as well as to collaboratively refine these ideas through discussion.
-In this research project we seek to harness tabletops’ potential to enhance collaborative learning and encourage argumentation to design a multi-display tabletop application that supports collaborative database design learning in Computer Science undergrad students.
+In this research project we sought to harness tabletops’ potential to enhance collaborative learning and encourage argumentation to design a multi-display tabletop application that supports collaborative database design learning in Computer Science undergrad students.
 Based on a set of design principles derived from user research, the proposed application aims to augment the possibilities for argumentation among participants.